SystemsApproach/security/systems.rst

    Using SSH port forwarding to secure other TCP-based applications.

-Finally, SSH has proven so useful as a system for securing remote login, it has been extended to also support other applications, such as sending and receiving email.
+Finally, SSH has proven so useful for securing remote login that it has been extended to also support other applications (e.g., sending and receiving email).
 The idea is to run the applications over a secure “SSH tunnel.”
 This capability is called *port forwarding*, and it uses the SSH-CONN protocol.
-The idea is illustrated in :numref:`Figure
-%s <fig-ssh-tunnel>`, where we see a client on host A indirectly communicating with a server on host B by forwarding its traffic through an SSH connection.
+The idea is illustrated in :numref:`Figure %s <fig-ssh-tunnel>`, where we see a client on host A indirectly communicating with a server on host B by forwarding its traffic through an SSH connection.
 The mechanism is called *port forwarding* because when messages arrive at the well-known SSH port on the server, SSH first decrypts the contents and then “forwards” the data to the actual port at which the server is listening.

-This is effectively a tunnel, which in this case happens to provide confidentiality and authentication.
-(In practice, it ma also get you through a corporate firewall, which leaves port 22 open.)
-It is possible to provide a kind of virtual private network (VPN) using SSH tunnels in this way.
-But unlike the VPN mechanism described in the next section, it is a tunnel to a single remote machine rather than to a remote network.
+Port forwarding effectively creates a secure tunnel that provides confidentiality and authentication.
+(In practice, it sometimes also gets you through a corporate firewall, which often leave port 22 open.)
+It is possible to provide a kind of virtual private network (VPN) using SSH tunnels in this way, but unlike the VPN mechanism described in the next section, SSH tunnels to a single remote machine rather than to a remote network.
 The latter gives you access to *any* machine on the local network.

 9.3 IP Security (IPsec)
 -------------------------